 This is a great event for rugby fans – Harlequins Big Game 11 takes place at Twickenham Stadium on 29th December.
 Besides the rugby (Harlequins v Wasps) there’s live musical entertainment.

 New Year’s Eve fireworks

 The New Year’s Eve fireworks display at the London Eye is a spectacular event.
 You can watch the fireworks on TV or you can buy tickets in advance to actually go and see them.
 This event is always extremely crowded and so it probably isn’t suitable for very small children.

 Christmas at Kew

-The Royal Botanical Gardens at Kew are lit up after dark with more than one million lights for Christmas at Kew, until January 1st, 2018.
-There’s a mile-long trail of twinkly lights through the famous gardens and there’s also North Pole Village, where kids may spot Father Christmas and his elves.
+The Royal Botanical Gardens at Kew are lit up after dark with more than a million lights and thousands of laser beams for Christmas at Kew, from November 22nd, 2018 to January 5th, 2019.
+Besides the winter trail with twinkly lights through the famous gardens, there’s a fire garden and water projections.
+There are also some vintage fairground rides, and kids may spot Father Christmas and his elves.

 Every winter a large area of Hyde Park becomes Winter Wonderland.
 The attraction offers live shows, a large outdoor ice rink, fairground rides and a Christmas market.
 There’s no charge to enter Winter Wonderland – you only pay for the activities which you try.
 It’s best to book ahead for things such as ice-skating and the live shows.
-Until January 1st, 2018.
+From 22nd November, 2018 to January 6th, 2019.